Doing Business in Malaysia

 Business culture in Malaysia

 The defining characteristic of business culture in Malaysia is respect and deference to authority.
-Moreover, authority figures are viewed as such, less because of the powerful positions they hold, and more because they possess the skills, wisdom and temperament to foster harmony and cooperation within their organisation.
+Authority figures are viewed as such less because of the powerful positions they hold and more because they possess the skills, wisdom and temperament to foster harmony and cooperation within their organisation.

 While business structure in Malaysia remains hierarchical, teamwork and collaboration are encouraged, with all members of the organisation being valued.
 The Malaysian style of management, it follows, is less goal-driven and more holistic than in some Western cultures, with managers taking a personal interest in the well-being of their employees.

 Acting from a sense of duty is also important within the Malaysian workplace, and expats will be expected to work hard without the promise of added incentives or personal glory.
-Employees will be expected to derive pleasure from working within a team and accomplishing communal goals.
+Working within a team and accomplishing communal goals is imbued with great importance.

 Business meetings in Malaysia usually convene on time, but can be subject to a lot of small talk and personal digressions.
 Don't get impatient as this is seen as an important function of meetings in Malaysia.